Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Computational aspects of purely inseparable extensions

 Now, since $\overline{R}$ is an $F$-regular ring, it is $F$-nilpotent, and so \Cref{thm: ascent/descent of F-nilpotence} implies $R$ is $F$-nilpotent as well.
 We may now apply \Cref{thm: sf-nilp if pi ext is freg} to see the final claim, since $F$-regular rings are weakly $F$-regular.

-Finally, if $A$ is an affine semigroup and $R=k[A]$ is the associated affine semigroup ring, then $\overline{R}$ is a direct summand of a polynomial ring and is thus $F$-regular.
-Then, we may apply the proof above to $R$, as affine semigroup rings are excellent domains. \end{proof}
+Finally, if $A$ is an affine semigroup and $R=k[A]$ is the associated affine semigroup ring, then $\overline{R}$ is a direct summand of a polynomial ring and is thus $F$-regular. \end{proof}

 Note that in the proof above, we only need the weaker assumption that $\overline{R}$ is $F$-nilpotent (and not necessarily $F$-regular) to conclude that $R$ is $F$-nilpotent if and only if $R\rightarrow \overline{R}$ is purely inseparable.
-Furthermore, we note the rings described above avoid the problem raised by Brenner in \cite[Theorem~2.4]{Bre06}, that is, they have a uniform trivializing exponent for Frobenius closure over all ideals simultaneously.
+Furthermore, we note that the rings described above avoid the problem raised by Brenner in \cite[Theorem~2.4]{Bre06}, that is, they have a uniform trivializing exponent for Frobenius closure over all ideals simultaneously.

-\begin{srmk} An additional class of rings $R$ with the property that $I^*=I^F$ for all ideals $I\subset R$ are \textit{$F$-coherent} rings, whose definition we avoid here.
-The class of $F$-coherent rings were studied by Shimomoto in \cite{Shi11}.
-We note the property that $I^*=I^F$ for all ideals $I$ does not characterize $F$-coherent rings, since there are (strongly) $F$-regular rings (in which $I^*=I^F=I$ for all ideals $I$) which are not $F$-coherent, see \cite[Example~3.14]{Shi11}. \end{srmk}

-In \cite{MP22}, the latter two authors of this paper studied a family of examples of $F$-nilpotent affine semigroup rings called \textit{pinched Veronese rings}, formed by removing a single algebra generator from a Veronese subring of a polynomial ring.
-All but one small family of examples of pinched Veronese rings are $F$-nilpotent, and with combinatorial techniques we showed that the number $e_0$ in the corollary above is $1$ (see \cite[Theorem B, Corollary 4.9]{MP22}).
+In \cite{MP22}, the latter two authors of this paper studied a family of examples of affine semigroup rings called \textit{pinched Veronese rings}, formed by removing a single algebra generator from a Veronese subring of a polynomial ring.
+All but one small family of examples of pinched Veronese rings are $F$-nilpotent, and for these rings, the number $e_0$ in the corollary above is $1$ (see \cite[Theorem B, Corollary 4.9]{MP22}).
 This vastly improves the previously known bounds for the Frobenius test exponents of these rings $R$, which were roughly of the order $\fte R \le 2^{\dim R}$ by \cite[Theorem~4.2]{Quy}.

 \begin{sex} Let $R = k[x^2, xy,xz,y^2,z^2]$; note that the integral closure $\overline{R}$ of $R$ is the Veronese subring $k[x,y,z]^{(2)}$ of the polynomial ring $k[x,y,z]$ under the standard grading.